frescoraja/carousel.vim/README.md

 ### Get Syntax Highlighting group(s) for term under cursor

-`<Plug>(get_syntax)` This is useful for customizing themes and defining your own syntax highlighting colors.
+`<Plug>GetSyntax` This is useful for customizing themes and defining your own syntax highlighting colors.
 Will print a statement in command line showing all the highlighting groups that apply to the word under the cursor, ie

 `<current word> => vimStatement, Statement`